Calweir/Capstone_Project/README.md

 2. Open terminal in the repository.
 3. cd redbull-eyewear within terminal.
 4. Then use npm install.
-5. Lastly type npm start.
+5. Lastly type npm run start.